 What Drink to Use

-In fact, vodka is the easiest drink to use in jello shots.
-Even if you want to make jello shots come out easier.
+In fact, vodka is the easiest drink to use.
+Even if you want to make, jello shots come out easier.
 There are a few tricks that will make it easy to use whatever drink you want.

 80-100 proof requires 10 ounces of the drink and 6 ounces of cold water, and even crazier is 150-200 proof requires 6 ounces of the drink and 10 ounces of cold water.

 You won’t likely use any other ratio besides the first one, but it’s good to know.

 Gin Jello Shots | Fun and Easy Jello Shot Recipes | You don’t have to stick with vodka for your jello shots; you can use gin instead.

 Tequila Jello Shot Recipes to Liven up a Party | Tequila is always an excellent choice, especially if you want to liven things up more than usual.